Thursday, January 12, 2006

 And the human costs are exceptionally high as well.

-People don't die quickly with diabetes, but can linger for years dying a long, slow death.
+People don't die quickly from diabetes; they can linger for years, dying a long, slow death.
 The burden of caring for them often falls on their loved ones.

 So even those not directly afflicted are still affected.
 That means there is something for everyone in this effort.